 The final exam will consist of 4-6 questions.
 It will be closed book, closed notes, closed computer/without wireless access.
 However, you are allowed to bring one letter-sized sheet of paper with prepared notes (you may use front and back of that sheet.)
 In addition, you may also bring the sheet of notes you previously prepared for the midterm.
+You should take the exam with your section only, unless you have been explicitly granted permission to take the exam with the other section.

-You are responsible for the content of lectures 1 through 27.
+You are responsible for the content of lectures 1 through 25.
 This includes: